taktile-org/decisions-export/README.md

-# Taktile Decision History -> Stitcher sync
+# Export Decision History

+This repository provides an example code for exporting the Taktile Decision History to the system of your choice using [Singer](https://www.singer.io/#what-it-is) Taps and Targets.

+## Singer
+Singer is a open-source specification that facilitates data transfer between various [Taps](https://www.singer.io/#taps) and [Targets](https://www.singer.io/#targets).
+Tap is an application that extracts the data from the source system and writes each exported record to stdout in the specified format.
+Target is an application that reads records from stdout and loads them into the target system.
+Singer describes the format of the records that are being transferred and how Tap and Target operate.
+Learn more about Singer specification in their [documentation](https://github.com/singer-io/getting-started/tree/master)

+## Taktile Tap
-This repository provides an example code for exporting the Taktile Decision History to the Stitcher.
-You can easily adapt the logic to export the data to the warehouse of your choice as the export is built on top of the [Singer Tap/Target]((https://github.com/singer-io/getting-started/tree/master)) framework.
-The provided Tap fetches data from the Taktile API, which can then be fed into any supported Target.
-For a list of available targets, refer to the [Singer.io](https://www.singer.io/) website.
+This repository provides a Tap that extracts Decision History Records from the Taktile API and exports them to the [Stitch Target](https://pypi.org/project/target-stitch/).
+You can easily adapt the logic to export the data to a different Target.
+You can use one of the [available targets](https://www.singer.io/#targets) or create your own.

 ## Setting up
 To export the data, you need to set up credentials for both the Tap and the Target: